What is PacificSport Vancouver Island?

 Our organization provides dedicated support to more than 100 registered athletes and coaches, in addition to hosting community sport programs and events for people of all ages.
 Through partnerships with recreation departments, school districts, health authorities, and local sport organizations, PacificSport Vancouver Island delivers programming that supports the Sport for Life framework to improve the quality of sport and physical activity in Canada.

-PacificSport Vancouver Island is funded by investments from the Province of BC, viaSport, and the City of Nanaimo and is a member of the viaSport Regional Alliance — a network of five PacificSport centres and three regional multi-sport leaders across the province.
+PacificSport Vancouver Island is funded by investments from the Province of BC, viaSport, and the City of Nanaimo and is a member of the Regional Alliance — a network of four PacificSport centres and four regional multi-sport leaders across the province.

 What is the Sport for Life – Long Term Athlete Development Framework?

 In 2002, Canadian Federal, Provincial and Territorial (F-P/T) ministers adopted the Canadian Sport Policy, a commitment to enhance participation, excellence, capacity and interaction in Canadian sport, with the vision of “A dynamic and leading-edge sport environment that enables all Canadians to experience and enjoy involvement in sport to the extent of their abilities and interests and, for increasing numbers, to perform consistently and successfully at the highest competitive levels.”
 As a step toward this vision, Sport Canada – the Canadian governmental agency responsible for sport, from general participation to high performance – invested in Canadian Sport for Life and its core Long-Term Athlete Development Framework.